Image SEO: 6 Advanced Optimization Strategies

 Structured data for videos or animated images helps search engines understand the content of your visuals.

-It also lets them display a video thumbnail or GIF directly on the search results page, giving users an instant preview of your content.
+It also allows them to display a video thumbnail or GIF directly on the search results page, providing users with an instant preview of your content.

 To implement structured data for videos, follow Google’s guidelines and use the appropriate schema markup.